DO Application and Requirements

 Applicants can email the Office of Admissions or call (702) 777-1750 to verify supporting documents have been received.

 Upon receipt of required documents, the Admissions Committee will review and determine whether you will be invited for an interview.
-Due to COVID-19, only virtual interviews will be conducted throughout the 2020-2021 application cycle.
+Only virtual interviews will be conducted throughout the 2022-2023 application cycle.
+Subject to change.

 If you’re selected for an interview, you will be contacted by telephone and/or email to schedule the interview.
 Interviews will begin in September and will continue until May or until the class is filled.
 You will be given pertinent information about the schedule of events for the interview day.

 If you are successfully admitted, you are required to: